oroinc/platform/README.md

 ## Documentation

-The documentation for the OroPlatform can be found [here](http://www.orocrm.com/documentation/).
+The documentation for OroPlatform can be found [here](http://www.orocrm.com/documentation/).